 You might have noticed that in this XML sitemap with a "lastmod" field.
-This an optional field which explicitly declares to Google the date of the last modification of the url.
-This allows theoretically Google to optimise website crawls
+This is an optional field that explicitly declares to Google last modification date.
+This allows theoretically Google to optimise website crawls.

-It also allow us to understand how fresh is one's website content as we can plot it
+It also allows us to understand how fresh is one's website content as we can plot it

 Let's try to get a clearer picture by extracting years